singh-man/books/crackingTheCoding/16_moderate.md

 23   }
 ```

 We've used an Integer (a boxed data type) as the return value for getTarget.
-This allows us to distin- guish an"error" case.
+This allows us to distin- guish an "error" case.

 This algorithm takes O(AB) time.